 What is the difference between ROUND, MROUND, CEILING, and FLOOR?

-Excel provides several functions for rounding numbers, each with its distinct behavior.
-When choosing between ROUND, MROUND, CEILING, and FLOOR, it’s crucial to understand the differences to ensure the correct application for any given situation.
+Excel provides several functions for rounding numbers, each with its own distinct behavior.
+When choosing between ROUND, MROUND, CEILING, and FLOOR, it’s important to understand the differences so that the correct application can be made for any given situation.

 ROUNDfocuses on the number of decimal places when rounding.MROUNDrounds to the nearest multiple you specify, but it depends on the midpoint between multiples.CEILINGalways rounds up to the next multiple, which is useful when overestimation is acceptable or desired.FLOORalways rounds down to the previous multiple, which can be helpful when underestimation is acceptable or required.